Brenda-CW/recipe-card-responsive/readme.txt

 Questions:
-1. doesn’t appear to be acting fully responsively - why?
 2. pics in CSS rather than HTML - is that right?
 Don’t recipe pics have meaning for screen readers?
 -is that why I have to give them some size for them to show up?
--is the size preventing the pic and basic recipe info from wrapping for small devices?
-3. font doesn’t seem to be acting responsive - why?